One of the most fascinating Gothic Cathedrals in the world can be found in the historical heart of the capital of Austria, Vienna.

 6. The north tower was intended to resemble its taller brother

 The church could have been even more imposing if the original plan was completed.
-This would have turned the north tower into the twin brother of the south tower, but this plan was eventually abandoned when work seized in 1511.
+This would have turned the north tower into the twin brother of the south tower, but this plan was eventually abandoned when work stopped in 1511.

 The construction of this tower was started in 1450 and it eventually reached a height of 68.3 meters (224 feet).
 Because the original plans were abandoned, this tower was topped with a Renaissance roof in the year1568, a common feature during the 16th century.